TBDMProject/SQL-PRESTO-TECH_1/README.md

-# SQL-PRESTO-TECH
+# 📊 SQL-PRESTO-TECH

-This project was developed as an assignment for the examination of Big Data Management Technologies, a course in the master's degree programme in computer science at the University of Camerino.
+This project was developed as an assignment for the examination of **Big Data Management Technologies**, a course in the master's degree programme in *Computer Science at the University of Camerino.*

 ### Table of Contents:
 1. [Introduction](#introduction)